Skip to Content

 Induction chemotherapy consists of the following drugs, with or without an anthracycline:

-Patients treated by other study groups receive a four-drug induction regimen regardless of presenting features:
+Patients treated by the following study groups receive an induction regimen with four or more drugs regardless of presenting features:

 Many current regimens utilize dexamethasone instead of prednisone during remission induction and later phases of therapy.

 The ratio of dexamethasone to prednisone dose used may influence outcome.
-Studies in which the dexamethasone to prednisone ratio is 1:5 to 1:7 have shown a better result for dexamethasone, while studies using a 1:10 ratio have shown similar outcomes.
+Studies in which the dexamethasone to prednisone ratio was 1:5 to 1:7 have shown a better result for dexamethasone, while studies that used a 1:10 ratio have shown similar outcomes.

 PEG-L-asparaginase, a form of L-asparaginase in which the Escherichia coli-derived enzyme is modified by the covalent attachment of polyethylene glycol, is the most common preparation used during both induction and postinduction phases of treatment in newly diagnosed patients.

-PEG-L-asparaginase has a much longer serum half-life than native E. coli L-asparaginase, producing prolonged asparagine depletion following a single injection.
+PEG-L-asparaginase has a much longer serum half-life than native E. coli L-asparaginase, producing prolonged asparagine depletion after a single injection.

 Patients with an allergic reaction to PEG-L-asparaginase should be switched to Erwinia L-asparaginase.

 The half-life of Erwinia L-asparaginase (0.65 days) is much shorter than that of native E. coli (1.2 days) or PEG-L-asparaginase (5.7 days).
-If Erwinia L-asparaginase is utilized, the shorter half-life of the Erwinia preparation requires more frequent administration and a higher dose to achieve adequate asparagine depletion.
+If Erwinia L-asparaginase is utilized, the shorter half-life of the Erwinia preparation requires more frequent administration to achieve adequate asparagine depletion.

 Response to remission induction chemotherapy

-For patients who achieve CR, measures of the rapidity of blast clearance and minimal residual disease (MRD) determinations have important prognostic significance, particularly the following:
+For patients who achieve CR, measures of the rapidity of blast clearance and MRD determinations have important prognostic significance, particularly the following:

-Refer to the Effect of response to initial treatment on prognosis section of this summary for more information.
+(Refer to the Response to initial treatment affecting prognosis section of this summary for more information.)

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with untreated childhood acute lymphoblastic leukemia.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.